 Customers have a high standard when they choose who to partner with.
-Conversations and quotations are then important parts of this process.
+Conversations and proposals are then important parts of this process.
 Price is no longer the deciding factor.
 Added value, solution orientation and customer experience all the more.
 Especially the customer experience, because it inspires and makes people positive.

 Customer experience = revenue growth